markupdeclaration/markupdeclaration.org/src/resources/events.md

   meeting is the gathering point for the TEI community.
 It offers an opportunity to meet with colleagues, learn about new projects, share research, and find out about new developments in the TEI.

+* [DocEng 2019]: 23-26 September, Berlin, DE.
+The 19th ACM Symposium
+  on Document Engineering (DocEng 2019) seeks original research papers that focus on the design, implementation, development, management, use and evaluation of advanced systems where document and document collections play a key role.
+DocEng emphasizes innovative approaches to document engineering technology, use of documents and document collections in real-world applications, novel principles, tools and processes that improve our ability to create, manage, maintain, share, and productively use these.
+In particular, DocEng 2019 seeks contributions involving in the area of cooperative work with documents.